 There is no disruption to the review process as a result of COVID-19.
 To ensure that you get a decision on your application as soon as possible, please ensure that you apply early, and submit as complete an application as possible.
 Please allow at least six weeks to receive a decision on your application.

-As things stand, we are in full planning mode for courses to commence in October.
+As things stand, our programmes are running as planned. .
 Of course, the situation is fluid and evolving.
-Should it not be possible for courses to commence in October we will advise all students and may explore alternative delivery methods and/or start dates.
+Should it not be possible for a programme to commence, we will advise all affected students and may explore alternative delivery methods and/or start dates.

 We are accepting and assessing all applications as normal and look forward to welcoming new students to Dublin in October.
 However, if you feel that it is not realistic for you to commence a course, please contact firstname.lastname@example.org and we will provide you with advice regarding your options.